AdobeDocs/experience-platform.en/help/profile/tutorials/dataset-configuration.md

 - Include any data you want to use as audience segment criteria.
 - Include as many identifiers as you can ascertain from your profile data to maximize your identity graph.
 This allows Identity Service to stitch identities across datasets more effectively.

-## Confirm data ingest by Real-time Customer Profile
+## Confirm data ingest by Real-time Customer Profile {#confirm-data-ingest-by-real-time-customer-profile}

 When uploading data to a new dataset for the first time, or as part of a process involving a new ETL or data source, it is recommended to carefully check the data to ensure it has been uploaded as expected.